eoneill/restylecss.com/src/content/documentation/nesting-selectors.md

 ```

-You can use Sass syntax within your restyle UI pattern to accomplish this.
+You can use Sass syntax within your reSTYLE UI pattern to accomplish this.
 Simply wrap your selector in quotes, and you're good to go:

 ```scss
 @include restyle-define(button, (